-While Salvadoran families historically had many children, most today have far fewer, particularly urban families who typically have just 2 (see p.
-3-4 of Sex and Gender).
+While Salvadoran families historically had many children, most today have far fewer, particularly urban families who typically have just 2 (see Sex and Gender).
 Children usually live with their parents until they marry, although some young people move away for education or employment opportunities.
 A child's life experiences are largely shaped by his socioeconomic status.
 Children in lower income families are expected to work to supplement the family's income from a